 Excel doesn’t have a native way of helping you manage multiple spreadsheets in a streamlined manner.
 You would have to keep track of workbook names, templates, and data so you don’t end up being confused or overwhelmed.
 This scenario increases the likelihood of human error during project management and data analysis.

-In light of these challenges, make the shift to more effective and resourceful platforms.
+In light of these challenges due to Excel limitations, make the shift to more effective and resourceful platforms.
 There are many types of software in the market capable of collecting, analyzing, and interpreting data.
 In other words, you need resources that make it easier for you to uncover what the data is telling you- rather than spending time importing, exporting, or arranging data.